vitalyper/jcme/README.md

 ./run.sh

 ## To build and run (if you modified either implementation)
-Make sure maven and leiningen are installed and are on the PATH ./build_run.sh
+Make sure maven and leiningen are installed and on the PATH ./build_run.sh

 ## Todo List
 1. Port bash scripts to Windows bat
+2. Implement scala version
+3. Implement haskell version
-2. Collect run statistics: jcmegen will call into public web app which will store and report on run statistics.
+4. Collect run statistics: jcmegen will call into public web app which will store and report on run statistics.

-3. Implement scala version
-4. Implement haskell version
+## License
+Copyright (C) 2011 Vitaly Peressada

+Distributed under the Eclipse Public License, the same as Clojure.